bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

-The range finder will be used as the primary height source when below a specified percentage of the sensor maximum as set by the RNGFND_MAX_CM parameter.
-Set to -1 to prevent range finder use.
+Range finder can be used as the primary height source when below this percentage of its maximum range (see RNGFND_MAX_CM).
+Set to -1 when EK2_ALT_SOURCE is not set to range finder.
+This is not for terrain following.

 - Range: -1 70